 40. Film Courage

 Another favorite of mine comes from Karen Worden.
 This channel provides some pretty inspiring content.
-Karen interviews professional working writers in the industry and dives into craft but also their experiences as a writer.
+Karen interviews professional working screenwriters in the industry and dives into craft but also their experiences as a writer.
 Insightful and inspirational.
 I found my current writing instructor through Film Courage.
 It’s worth a watch.

 Find writing classes and tips on Film Courage